Many start-ups like Leadhome exist today because consumers started to ask all the right questions.

 By Marcél du Toit, CEO of Leadhome.

-I said it in previous articles and interviews and I will keep on saying it: If you are in a business in which you tell your customers how they should think and what they should accept “just because that’s the way it works”, you are probably going to be out of business quite soon.
+If you’re in a business in which you tell your customers how they should think and what they should accept “just because that’s the way it works”, you are probably going to be out of business quite soon.

 The fact is that the consumer is now more than ever driven not only by the fact that he or she has the right to query the status quo or what has been thrown at them for too long, but that there are technology and data to back up new ways of doing business.
 Added to the mix is the incredible tool of the internet, where we can research just about anything and you have a consumer who is much more in control and has more choice.